jaydeepthik/Fast-Gradient-Sign-Adversarial-Attack/README.md

 FGSM : `White-box` attack with the goal of `misclassification`.<br>

 `Fast Gradient Sign Attack`: Use gradient of the loss w.r.t input data, then adjust the inputs to maximize the loss

+<br> In this repo we implement FGSM on the FashionMNIST dataset